 Drainage and Venting Issues

 Drainage and venting issues in high-rise structures are essentially scaled-up variants of general plumbing problems that beset most modern buildings.
-The air provided by venting systems enable fluid to move down drain pipes and avoid generating negative pressure zones as a result of waste material movement.
-Negative pressurure can emerge in drainage systems as a result of defective venting systems, usually the result of blocked or damaged vent stacks.
+The air provided by venting systems enables fluid to move down drainpipes and avoid generating negative pressure zones as a result of waste material movement.
+Negative pressure can emerge in drainage systems as a result of defective venting systems, usually the result of blocked or damaged vent stacks.
 The impact of air fluctuations on drainage systems can be managed with relief vents, yoke vents, and vent connections at stack bases.

 General Maintenance Issues

 A notable maintenance issue for plumbing systems is the maintenance staff itself.
 Knowledgable and capable staff should be hired to maintain these delicate and expensive systems; the cost of recklessness is both high and easily-avoidable.
 In lieu of staff with domain-expertise, employers should invest in training their inexperienced staff in order for them to understand and properly deal with plumbing troubleshooting issues; doing so will save a great deal of money down the line.

 Another common maintenance dilemma is improper booster pump start-up after prolonged power failure.
 If there is a power outage and tenants are able to continue to draw water from the piping system, there is a risk that the domestic booster pumps will start up with an empty water riser, resulting in blown-up pipes; the booster pumps should be shut down in such instances.
 This lends further credence to the point that knowledgable, well-trained maintenance staff is essential for the upkeep of plumbing systems, especially for demanding high-rise structures.